 It was a moonlit night, though clouds occasionally obscured the moon.
 They traveled stealthily through the woods and arrived at the main road.
 When the moon hid behind the clouds they dashed across the road.
 At one point they heard the voices of detectives looking for them.

 They arrived at Alvin Robbins’ house and knocked at the door, but it was so late the inhabitants didn’t answer it for quite some time.
-Finally the door was opened and Kelley asked Robbins to take in Elizabeth and Allen Rice.
+Finally the door opened and Kelley asked Robbins to take in Elizabeth and Allen Rice.
 Robbins said he couldn’t because the house was filled with girls who picked his hops.
-Robbins’ wife was moved by the sight of the bedraggled, tired and wet mother and child, and she persuaded her husband to take them in.
+Robbins’ wife, moved by the sight of the bedraggled, tired and wet mother and child, persuaded her husband to take them in.

 They stayed for three weeks locked in a room that had a trap door in the floor covered by a rug.
 When anyone came to the house, they vanished into a hole under the cellar.
 To throw off suspicions that they were staying in the house, the Robbins had a party for the hop pickers.

 Rice’s detectives hadn’t let up the hunt.
-They were standing under John Kelley’s window to glean a clue about the fugitives’ whereabouts.
+They staked out John Kelley’s house to glean a clue about the fugitives’ whereabouts.
 Elizabeth at all times filled her pockets with cayenne, with which she intended to blind anyone who tried to catch her.